Head Praying: Fate Alignment Feeding Ori

 • Jícara with water.

-In one of the plates we place a set of coconut views (four pieces of coconut cut in a circular shape that is used as an oracle) and a gourd with water.
-In the other plate we place grated coconut, cotton, cocoa butter, husks and the candles.
+1. Preparation of Materials: On a plate, we place a set of coconut views (Four pieces of coconut cut in a circular shape used as an oracle) (Obi) next to a gourd with water.
+In the other, grated coconut, cotton, cocoa butter, husks and candles are placed.

 Procedure